Prudhvivarma0/notprudhvisserver/README.md

 > **WARNING:** This portfolio runs on pure caffeine, shell scripts, and an unhealthy amount of orange accent colors.

 ## WHY THIS EXISTS
 Vibe coded this when I was bored one day.
-Why not have a page to boast about yourself?
+Bought a domain randomly, so why not make use of it?
+And honestly, why not have a page to boast about yourself?
 Also helps with... honestly, I don't even know who this helps.
 But it exists now.

 Is it excessive?
 Absolutely.